Vickybarai/Devops/K8s/4_HW-Difference-Between.md

 Aspect	ReplicaSet	StatefulSet
-Application Type	Designed for stateless applications	Designed for stateful applications Pod Identity	Pod identity is interchangeable	Each pod has a unique identity Naming	Pod names have random suffixes	Pod names are sequential (`app-0`, `app-1`) Ordering	Pods can be created or deleted in any order	Pods follow strict creation and deletion order Storage	No persistent storage guarantee	Persistent storage attached per pod Scaling	Scaling does not preserve pod state	Scaling preserves pod state and identity Use Cases	Used for web servers, APIs, microservices	Used for databases, queues, distributed systems Analogy	Pods are treated as cattle	Pods are treated as pets Network Identity	No stable network identity	Stable DNS per pod guaranteed
+Application Type	Designed for stateless applications	Designed for stateful applications Pod Identity	Pod identity is interchangeable	Each pod has a unique identity Naming	Pod names have random suffixes	Pod names are sequential (app-0, app-1) Ordering	Pods can be created or deleted in any order	Pods follow strict creation and deletion order Storage	No persistent storage guarantee	Persistent storage attached per pod Scaling	Scaling does not preserve pod state	Scaling preserves pod state and identity Use Cases	Used for web servers, APIs, microservices	Used for databases, queues, distributed systems Metaphor	Pods are treated as cattle	Pods are treated as pets Network Identity	No stable network identity	Stable DNS per pod guaranteed

 ```